How to Build Multi-Step Forms to Increase Conversion Rates

 There are many things you can change on web forms that affect how people perceive them.
 But here’s what I suggest you do.
-Convert your one-page forms into multiple pages.
+Convert your one-page forms into a multi step form.

 And you’ll most likely see an uptick in visitors completing the form.

 We’ve done this so many times we know it works.
 For example, when we did this to Empire Flippers’ valuation form, their leads increased by 51.6% in only a few weeks (read the case study here).

 Do you want to know exactly how to do this?

 Today we’re going to talk about how to build a multi-step form.

 The Benefits of Multi-Step forms

 You’ve read a lot of tactics, hacks and strategies to increase conversions.

 But if there’s one overarching theme in all these best practices, it is this: Make your pages easy for every person who lands on that page.

 Make it easy for him to read the page.
 Make it easy for him to know what you offer.
 Make it easy for him to take the action you want him to take.